Privacy Notice

 4. Is your data transferred to a third country outside of the EU or EEA when using our website?

-When you use our website, your data is not transferred to any countries outside of the European Union or the European Economic Area, except where it is necessary for our technical service providers to have access to the data stored in the EU (for hosting services, for analysis purposes, for technical support or to check the security of the services).
-Some of these service providers may be located in a third country outside the EU/EEA.
 To ensure an adequate level of data protection, Companjon implements appropriate and adequate technical (e.g. encryption) and contractual measures (definition of access rights on a need-to-know basis, documented instructions by Companjon) in such cases.
 Such processing is also performed in compliance with the European Data Protection Board’s Recommendations on Supplementary Measures (01/2020).
+For more information about data transfers and the safeguards we have put in place, please contact our data privacy team by emailing dataprivacy@companjon.com

 5. Do you have an obligation to provide your data?